Essay 16-04 -- Summary Of Essay Four Part One: Formal Logic And Change

 "'To the metaphysician,' wrote Engels, 'things and their mental images, ideas, are isolated, to be considered one after the other and apart from each other, fixed, rigid objects of investigation given once for all.
 He thinks in absolutely unmediated antitheses.
 'His communication is "yea, yea; nay, nay"; for "whatsoever is more than these cometh of evil."
 For him a thing either exists or does not exist; a thing cannot at the same time be itself and something else.
 Positive and negative absolutely exclude one another; cause and effect stand in a rigid antithesis one to the other.'"
 [Woods and Grant (1995), pp.57, 91-93.
 Quotation marks have been altered to conform with the conventions adopted here.]

 It is worth pointing out that these two comrades referenced no logic text in support of these 'definitions'.
-They were happy however to quote Engels -- who wrote before the revolution in logic occurred (so he at least had an excuse) -- as if he were an expert, when it is obvious from his writing that Engels was worse than a novice in this area.
+They were happy however to quote Engels -- who wrote before the aforementioned revolution in logic (so he at least had an excuse) -- as if he were an expert, when it is obvious from his writings that Engels was hardly even a novice in this area.

 To be sure, here and there Woods and Grant lift a few ideas from two introductory works (i.e., those written many years ago by Luce, and Cohen and Nagel), but they failed to reveal from which lamentably poor logic textbook they dredged-up these prize specimens:

 "1) The law of identity ('A' = 'A').